maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ## 1. JSON files

-JSON files are build the following way, according to a key-value structure :
+JSON files are built the following way, according to a key-value structure :

 ```
 {